giampaolo/pysendfile/README.rst

   send a chunk of data over a socket fd which is not "ready" you'll immediately get EAGAIN (then you can retry later by using `select()`, `epoll()` or whatever).
-- the regular file fd, on the other hand, *can* block
+- the regular file fd, on the other hand, *can* block.

 ===================
 Supported platforms